Kathryn Brimblecombe-Fox (PhD)

 is a visual artist and researcher.

 Kathryn Brimblecombe-Fox is an Australian, Brisbane-based visual artist and researcher.
-In 2020 she commenced a PhD at Curtin University, Western Australia, receiving the Investigating the contemporary aesthetic of militarisation strategic project scholarship.
-Her creative painting practice-lead research examines the increasing interest militaries are paying to the electromagnetic spectrum (EMS) as an enabler of technology, a type of fires, a manoeuvre space, and a domain.
+She has a PhD (Humanities) from Curtin University, Western Australia, where she received the Investigating the contemporary aesthetic of militarisation strategic project scholarship.
+Her creative painting practice-lead research examined the increasing interest militaries are paying to the electromagnetic spectrum (EMS), as an enabler of technology, a type of fires (weapon), a manoeuvre space, and a domain.
 In 2017 Kathryn completed a Master of Philosophy (Research: Cultural Studies/Art History) at the University of Queensland, Australia.
 She is also currently an Honorary Research Fellow in the School of Communication and Arts, University of Queensland.

-Kathryn has spent a lifetime in the visual arts, holding her first exhibition at the age of 17, completing a Bachelor of Arts with a double major in Art History in 1980, working in a curatorial capacity at the National Gallery of Australia, Canberra, before moving to live in western Queensland.
+Kathryn has spent a lifetime in the visual arts, holding her first exhibition at the age of 17, completing a Bachelor of Arts with a double major in Art History, working in a curatorial capacity at the National Gallery of Australia, Canberra, before moving to live in western Queensland.
 Here, she continued to paint, holding her first Brisbane exhibition in 1989.
-She also immersed herself in the local community’s arts and cultural activities.
+She also immersed herself in local community’s arts and cultural activities.
 Over the years Kathryn has been shortlisted or has received prizes in numerous art competitions.
 Since moving to Brisbane in 2000 Kathryn has exhibited her paintings in Australia and overseas.
 She has also presented about her research, paintings, and creative practice at various Australian and international conferences.
-These include, amongst others, the International Studies Association annual conference, the Aesthetics of Drone Warfare conference, Sheffield University, UK, and the British International Studies Association annual conference.
+These include, amongst others, the International Studies Association annual conference; the Aesthetics of Drone Warfare conference, Sheffield University, UK; and the British International Studies Association annual conference.

 Kathryn loves paintings, and she loves thinking!
 Every painting, however, has a reference point in the landscape of her childhood.
 This reference point is distance, her childhood playground, and now her adult imaginary.